-The discourse interpreter has (by this stage) produced a semantic net of all the entities and relationships present in the multiple QLFs for a document.
-The net has a coreference algorithm applied to it to replace multiple instances of the same entity with a single unified instance.
+The discourse interpreter has (by this stage) produced a semantic net or discourse model of all the entities and relationships present in the multiple QLFs for a document.
+This is built by running a coreference algorithm against the semantic representation of successive sentences as they become available, in order to unify them with the discourse model built so far.
+This results in multiple references to the same entity across the text being merged into a single unified instance.

-Given this discourse model of a text, the QLF of the question is added as the first sentence to the model and coreference is then carried out between question entities (qN) and entities within the text (eN).
+Given this discourse model of a text, the QLF of the question is added to the model as the first sentence and coreference is then carried out between question entities (qN) and entities within the text (eN).